This post may contain affiliate links. Please read our disclosure policy for more information .

 Don’t have your own bike?
 Rent a bike.
 Or like so many other cities, bike shares are available EVERY.WHERE.
 The three main services in this area are LimeBike, Spin and Ofo.
 How do these work?
 Using an app on your cell phone, just pick up a bike, scan the QR Code, and for $1 for 30 minutes (Ofo charges $1 for 60 minutes), you can go pretty much everywhere in Durham.
 Leave the bike somewhere visible when you’re done.
 That’s it!
 Just grab the one closest to you.

 The most underrated way to get around Downtown Durham is taking the Bull City Connector!
 It is FREE!
 This bus connects Duke University to Golden Belt by following the most popular areas of Downtown, including Ninth Street, American Tobacco District, City Center, and Central Park.

 The bus runs every 17 minutes.
 Monday through Friday, from 6:30am to 9pm and Saturdays from 10am to 9pm.
 There is no service on Sundays.

 Durham has a public bus system.
 You can put your bike in the front rack, so the bus helps you to make the larger stretch of your commute while you bike the last bit at either end.
 A single ride share ticket costs $1.00 and day passes are $2.00.
 Half-price discounts are available to those on Medicare or who have a GoDurhamID.
 Just about everyone else is FREE!
 Students 13 and up are free prior to 8pm on weekdays.

 On its way, my friends, on its way.
-The light rail system will connect Durham and Chapel Hill.
-Construction hasn’t started yet, but you can find out more about the plans here: http://ourtransitfuture.com/projects/lrt/ In the meantime, here is a photo of Charlotte’s light rail system to help you visualize the dream!
+The light rail system will connect eventually Durham and Chapel Hill.
+The project has been shelved for now.
+In the meantime, here is a photo of Charlotte’s light rail system to help you visualize the dream!